-User consent is not required for the delivery of those cookies which are strictly necessary to provide services requested by the user.
+Your consent is not required for the delivery of those cookies which are strictly necessary to provide services requested by you.

 These cookies are used to deliver adverts more relevant to you and your interests They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.
 They are usually placed by advertising networks with the website operator’s permission.
 They remember that you have visited a website and this information is shared with other organisations such as advertisers.
 Quite often targeting or advertising cookies will be linked to site functionality provided by the other organisation.

 We use these types of cookies, but you are able as a user to follow the link below and manage whether or not they are implemented on your device.